smillerc/MPIHaloArrays.jl/README.md

 <img src="docs/src/assets/1d_halo.png" alt="MPIHaloArrays.jl" width="600">

 Halo exchanges can be done in multiple dimensions.
 At the moment, `MPIHaloArrays.jl` limits this to 1-3D arrays, but this will be extended in the future.
-This example below how to set up the initial array, fill the halo/domain cells, and do a halo exchange.
+The example below shows how to set up the initial array, fill halo/domain cells, do a halo exchange, and more.

 **Currently arrays are limited to 1, 2, or 3D.
 This will be addressed in future versions**
 ```julia